 Measure maximal active force.

-Start recording the data in by pressing ‘Start’.
+Start recording the data in the system controller software (see Table of Materials) by pressing ‘Start’.

-Open valve 1 and 6 with the software to start flow of relaxing solution and activating solution through the theta glassFigure 6.
+Open valve 1 and 6 with the data acquisition panel (see Table of Materials) software by checking the button ‘1+6’ to start Ɵ-glass flow of relaxing solution and activating solution through the theta glass (Figure 6A).

-Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the .
+Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the interferometer (see Table of Materials).

 When the force trace is stable, perform the theta glass fast-step (step size: 100 µm).
-Signal generator settings can be found in Table 1Figure 5.
-Figure 4
+Signal generator settings can be found in Table 1 (Figure 5C).
+An activation-relaxation trace similar to Figure 4D will be recorded and visible in the system controller software (see Table of Materials).

-Pause the by pressing the ‘pause’ button.
+Pause the system controller software (see Table of Materials) data recording by pressing the ‘pause’ button.

-Figure 6Figure 9
+If no more activations are to be performed, close valve 1 and 6 to stop Ɵ-glass flow by unchecking the button ‘1+6’ (Figure 6B), stop the syringe pump (Figure 9, see Table of Materials) by pressing ‘Terminate’ and stop the background flow by closing the Luer valve.

 Force-pCa NOTE: this is similar to 4.1.1 Maximal active force, but with multiple activations using different pCa solutions.

-Start recording the data in by pressing ‘Start’.
+Start recording the data in the system controller software (see Table of Materials) by pressing ‘Start’.

-Open valve 1 and 2 with the software to start flow of relaxing solution and pCa 6.2 through the theta glass.
+Open valve 1 and 2 with the data acquisition panel (see Table of Materials) software to start flow of relaxing solution and pCa 6.2 through the theta glass.

-Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the .
+Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the interferometer (see Table of Materials).

 When the force trace is stable, perform the theta glass fast-step (step size: 100 µm).
 Signal generator settings can be found in (Table 1).

-Pause the by pressing the ‘pause’ button.
+Pause the system controller software (see Table of Materials) by pressing the ‘pause’ button.

 Repeat steps 4.1.2.1 to 4.1.2.4 for Valve 1 and 3 (pCa 5.8), Valve 1 and 4 (pCa 5.6), Valve 1 and 5 (pCa 5.4), and Valve 1 and 6 (pCa 4.5).

-Figure 6Figure 9
+If no more activations are to be performed, close valve 1 and 6 to stop Ɵ-glass flow by unchecking the button ‘1+6’ (Figure 6A), stop the syringe pump (Figure 9, see Table of Materials) by pressing ‘Terminate’ and stop the background flow by closing the Luer valve.

 Measure rate of tension redevelopment (KTR).
 NOTE: Similar to step 4.1.1 Maximal active force but with changed and added steps

-Figure 5Table 1
+Calculate the piezo movement necessary to slacken the myofibril 15 % and enter this value in the signal generator (Figure 5D, Table 1).

-Start recording the data inby pressing ‘Start’.
+Start recording the data in the system controller software (see Table of Materials) by pressing ‘Start’.

-Open valve 1 and with the Figure 6software to start flow of relaxing solution and pCa . through the theta glass.
+Open valve 1 and 6 with the data acquisition panel (Figure 6A, see Table of Materials) software to start flow of relaxing solution and pCa 4.5 through the theta glass.

-Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the .
+Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the interferometer (see Table of Materials).

 When the force trace is stable, perform the theta glass fast-step (step size: 100 µm).
 Signal generator settings can be found in Table 1.